Laura Ward

 Not Recommended

-Rachael Ray Nutrish dry cat food receives the Cat Food Advisor rating of 2.5 stars.
+Rachael Ray Nutrish dry product range is made of five recipes which all receive the Cat Food Advisor rating of 2.5 stars.

 Although made from named meat and fish products, many of the recipes also contain more controversial ingredients such as corn gluten meal, sodium selenite and caramel coloring.